-2.1 To get a licence, you must apply to us using the online application form and supply specified documents to prove that you are suitable and eligible.
-These documents are listed in Appendix A.

-2.2 A sponsor licence is valid for four years, after which it will expire.
+- 2.1 To get a licence, you must apply to us using the online application form and supply specified documents to prove that you are suitable and eligible.
+These documents are listed in Appendix A. - 2.2 A sponsor licence is valid for four years, after which it will expire.
 The only exceptions are if we revoke it or you surrender it before it expires.
-The four years will run from the date your licence is granted.

-2.3 When we consider your application we assess whether you meet the requirements below.
-You must:

-a) Fill in and submit the online sponsor application.
-(This includes a declaration from you that you agree to meet all of the duties associated with being a licensed sponsor).

-b) Pay the correct fee.

-c) Provide proof you are based in the UK and provide original or certified copies of the documents listed in Appendix A, unless we say otherwise, to show you are genuine and operating\2 or trading lawfully in the UK.

-d) Meet the eligibility and suitability criteria.
-For more information, please see criteria.

-e) If asked, provide evidence of holding the appropriate planning permission or Local Planning Authority consent to run your type/class of business at your trading address (if required by your Local Authority).

-f) Where you are a food business, if asked, be able to provide evidence of your registration with or approval from a relevant food authority.
+The four years will run from the date your licence is granted. - 2.3 When we consider your application we assess whether you meet the requirements below.
+You must: - a) Fill in and submit the online sponsor application.
+(This includes a declaration from you that you agree to meet all of the duties associated with being a licensed sponsor). - b) Pay the correct fee. - c) Provide proof you are based in the UK and provide original or certified copies of the documents listed in Appendix A, unless we say otherwise, to show you are genuine and operating or trading lawfully in the UK.
+(An organisation is deemed to have been 'operating or trading' in the UK from the point at which it was incorporated). - d) Meet the eligibility and suitability criteria.
+For more information, please see criteria. - e) If asked, provide evidence of holding the appropriate planning permission or Local Planning Authority consent to run your type/class of business at your trading address (if required by your Local Authority). - f) Where you are a food business, if asked, be able to provide evidence of your registration with or approval from a relevant food authority.